Tom Rogers (rugby union)

-Thomas Rogers (born 17 December 1998) is a Welsh professional rugby union player who plays as a wing for United Rugby Championship club Scarlets and the Wales national team.
+Thomas Rogers (born 17 December 1998) is a Welsh professional rugby union player who plays as a wing for United Rugby Championship club Ospreys and the Wales national team.

 Early life

 Rogers attended Ysgol Maes Y Gwendraeth, and came through the ranks at local club Cefneithin RFC before transferring to nearby Tumble RFC for youth rugby from where he was picked up by Scarlets academy.
 Rogers made his senior rugby debut with Tumble RFC before transferring to Llanelli RFC semi-pros.

 Club career

 Scarlets

 Rogers' first appearance for the Scarlets came on 12 November 2017 against Exeter in the Anglo-Welsh Cup.
 Rogers made his Pro 14 debut in the away defeat to Edinburgh towards the end of the 2018 season.
 In February 2020, Rogers scored his first Scarlets try in a bonus point victory over the Southern Kings.
 In August 2020, Rogers signed a contract extension with the Scarlets.

 In May 2022, Rogers extended his contract with the Scarlets.
 Rogers signed a further extension in February 2024.

+At the end of the 2025-2026 season, Rogers signed for the Ospreys.